klinquist/aws-ec2-ebs-automatic-snapshot-bash/README.md

 Default region name: (The region that this instance is in: i.e. us-east-1, eu-west-1, etc.)
 Default output format: (Enter "text".)```
 ```

+The optional "all" command line parameter will back up all of your instances (vs just the current host)

 <br />

 **Install Script**: Download the latest version of the snapshot script and make it executable: